 Rapid scalability by eliminating new investments for every additional location/business unit/site

-Let’s now take a closer look at the parameters which define an effective cloud migration strategy.
+Let’s now take a closer look at the cloud migration strategy considerations.

 10 Key Parameters on Your Cloud Migration Checklist